RyanJarv/roles/README.md

 # Roles

-Unauthenticated enumerations of IAM Roles in AWS accounts.
+Unauthenticated enumeration of IAM Roles in AWS accounts.

 TODO: Update this documentation.